function61/varasto/docs/using/metadata-backup/index.md

 Automated backups
 -----------------

-Backups are most effective if they're done frequently - this implies automation.
-Varasto has scheduler that can automatically take these backups for you, and Varasto has built-in monitoring for all scheduled tasks.
+Backups are only effective if they're done frequently - this implies automation.
+Varasto has a scheduler that can automatically take these backups for you.

+### Can I trust backup uploading to keep working?

+The scheduler has built-in monitoring for all tasks.
+Uploading a backup fails?
+Get alerted!

+### Can I use Varasto while a backup is being created?

 It's fine to use Varasto during backing up, since the underlying database uses [MVCC](https://en.wikipedia.org/wiki/Multiversion_concurrency_control).